-Housing for single and married students is available on both campuses.
-Trainees are required to live in the housing provided for their use.
-At the Talmage campus, children have the opportunity to attend Instilling Goodness Elementary School and Developing Virtue Secondary School.
-Trainees take their meals with the rest of the community in the Main Dining Hall centrally located on campus.
-No cooking is allowed in the residence halls for single men and women.
-Out of compassion for all beings, all meals are vegetarian.
+At the Talmage and West Sacramento campus, children of students have the opportunity to attend Instilling Goodness Elementary School and Developing Virtue Secondary School.
+Students take their meals with the rest of the community in the Main Dining Hall centrally located on campus.
+No cooking is allowed in residence halls for single men and women.
+Out of compassion for all beings, all meals are vegetarian, which includes no eggs or fish.